Ma and Pa Kettle a/k/a The Further Adventures of Ma and Pa Kettle (1949)

 w/ Margaret Rutherford, Stringer Davis, Ron Moody, Charles Tingwell, Megs Jenkins, Andrew Cruickshank, Dennis Price, Ralph Michael, James Bolam, Francesca Annis, Terry Scott, Annette Kerr, Windsor Davies, Stella Tanner

-Agatha Christie, though gracious, didn’t really approve of MGM’s adaptations of her novels, nor of the great Dame herself Margaret Rutherford as Miss Jane Marple.
-Mrs. McGinty’s Dead gets the dramatic air let out of it to become Murder Most Foul, but it is more than sufficiently re-inflated by Rutherford’s comic bluster.
-Jury duty compels her to investigate the crime in question herself, despite her knitting in the jury box annoying the judge himself.
+Agatha Christie, though gracious, didn’t really approve of MGM’s adaptations of her novels, nor of the great Dame Margaret Rutherford as Miss Jane Marple.
+Mrs. McGinty’s Dead gets the dramatic air let out of it to become Murder Most Foul, sure, but it is more than sufficiently re-inflated by Rutherford’s comic bluster.
+Despite her knitting in the jury box annoying the judge, jury duty compels Marple to investigate the crime in question deeper.
 Aided by her loyal pal Mr. Stringer (Rutherford’s real-life husband Davis), Marple infiltrates a repertory company and sets herself up as the next victim.
 She knows her cover’s blown, however, when she finds a note that reads: “The old bat may be on to us…” Most Foul is the third in Rutherford-Davis Marple series.
-The duo’s next movie would be the last in the series, Murder Ahoy!
+The duo’s next movie is the last in the series, Murder Ahoy!
 (1964).
 The trailer declares: “When Miss Marple goes nautical, it’s Murder Ahoy! and another victim hits the deck.”
 It climaxes with Marple engaging in a sword fight—something Joan Hickson’s Miss Marple could never manage, nor want to!
 Agatha Christie was especially appalled by this last film that was not even based on one her own books.
 She said, “One of the silliest things you ever saw!
 It got very bad reviews, I’m delighted to say.”
-It may not be the best of Rutherford’s Marple series but I still like it.

 Murder on a Honeymoon (1935) dir.
 Lloyd Corrigan